 At Bangkok International Hospital, the hybrid operating room has installed the ARTIS pheno with navigation system.
 Integration of 3D imaging and navigation system facilitates the minimally invasive orthopedic surgery to reassure a precise reduction and implant fixation while reducing operative time with less radiation exposure.
 Moreover, the hybrid operating room is able to support several surgical fields such as spine, vascular, cardiovascular and intervention surgery as a one-stop operating room for patients, especially in polytrauma cases.

-The new hybrid operating room will start to operate by the end of June 2019.
+The new hybrid operating room has started operating since 2019.
 This new facility significantly enhances the quality of treatment to patients with nearly zero complications from operating procedures.